qsebring3930/cs2mulch/_pages/bst.md

 ---
-title: Tree Deck
+title: Acorn Deck
 permalink: /tree/
 classes: wide
 sidebar:
   nav: "tree"
 ---

-{% include figure image_path="/assets/images/bg.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}
+{% include figure image_path="/assets/images/bg.png" alt="this is a placeholder image" caption="Sample cards from the Acorn deck." %}

-The sorted deck consists of 69 cards, numbered with integers from 01-69.
-Our  design for these cards, as shown above, incorporates visual cues to reinforce proper sorting through a progression from green to red leaves as the numbers increase.
+The *Acorn* deck consists of 69 cards, numbered with integers from 01-69.
+The acorns on each card are one of seven colors, where the colors are assigned based on the value of the acorn modulus 7.
+The leaves on these cards incorporate visual cues to reinforce proper sorting through a progression from green to red as the numbers increase.
 Additionally, these cards can be overlapped on the corners to demonstrate insertion and removal algorithms for binary trees or heaps.

-We have begun development of a game where players are squirrels and must build a binary search tree while collecting acorns.

 ## Licenses and Attributions